Year 2

 Writing

-In response to the book, we will engage in a variety of writing opportunities, including writing a recount of historical events from the text from Major Glad’s point of view.
+In response to the book, we will engage in a variety of writing opportunities, including writing letters to persuade others to save the trees.

 Phonics and Reading